Stargardt Disease Research Advances

 Alkeus Launches Clinical Trial for Drug Designed to Reduce Toxins in Retina

 The biotech company Alkeus is conducting a multi-center Phase II clinical trial for a drug (ALK-001) that targets the toxic build-up in the retina that is thought to cause degeneration and vision loss.
 The emerging therapy is a modified form of vitamin A, which when metabolized in the retina, results in much less waste.
 Scientists developed ALK-001 by replacing hydrogen atoms in vitamin A with deuterium.
 Known as deuterated vitamin A, it “burns cleaner” than the natural form.
 Deuterium is a safe, naturally occurring, stable form of hydrogen, which is present in the human body.

 Acucela Launches Clinical Trial of Drug for Stargardt Disease

-Emixustat, an oral drug which originally targeted the dry form of age-related macular degeneration (AMD), is moving into a Phase II clinical trial for Stargardt disease.
+Emixustat, an oral drug which originally targeted the dry form of age-related macular degeneration (AMD), is conducting a Phase 3 clinical trial for Stargardt disease.
 While the drug did not meet desired outcomes in the AMD clinical trial, experts believe it may work well for people with Stargardt disease.
 Developed by Acucela, the drug works by slowing the buildup of toxic waste products that lead to retinal degeneration in a number of retinal conditions, including Stargardt disease.